Xiaohan5349/approw-docs-v1/docs/en/guides/pipeline/pipeline-function-api-doc.md

 Description：

 1. The first parameter of the callback function represents the error that the developer wants to pass to the end user. **If it is not null, the entire authentication process will be interrupted and the error will be returned directly to the front end**.
-2. 2.
-If the first parameter is null, be sure to pass the latest user and context to the callback function, otherwise the subsequent pipeline function will not work properly.
+2. If the first parameter is null, be sure to pass the latest user and context to the callback function, otherwise the subsequent pipeline function will not work properly.

-### Setting up asynchronous execution <a id="async"></a>
+### Set up asynchronous execution <a id="async"></a>

 The pipeline function set to asynchronous execution（ **asynchronous non-language level** ）will not block the execution of the registration, login, and OIDC processes.
 The parameters passed in the callback function have no effect on the subsequent processes.
 It is suitable for asynchronous notification scenarios, such as social media group notification, trigger external system statistics, etc.

-As shown in the figure below, checking this box means to let the pipeline function execute asynchronously:
+As shown in the image below, checking this box means to let the pipeline function execute asynchronously:

 ![](https://cdn.authing.cn/blog/20200927195654.png)